gdude2002/Training/README.md

 In my experience, Eclipse tends to be slow, buggy, confusing to configure, and often actually can be more of a hindrance than a help.
-While you can be a good programmer without good tools, they often make or break the development process, and one should not be spending large amounts of time on fighting with their tools.
+While you can be a good programmer without good tools, they often make or break the development process, and one should not be spending large amounts of time on fighting with their tools - and the bottom line is, **we deserve better**.

 Personally, I use IntelliJ's IDEA, which is a modern, fast and powerful IDE for Java, written in Java, and with tons of features that are useful to Java programmers.
 IntelliJ